What Conditions Cause Back Pain?

 – E.L.
 Worth

 If you are experiencing mild or moderate symptoms, you may be able to find relief through non-surgical backbone spur treatments.
 These include anti-inflammatory, muscle relaxant, and pain medications, as well as steroid injections to reduce joint swelling and inflammation.
 As with many spine conditions, Dr. Brisson may recommend physical therapy and exercises for the treatment of spine bone spurs.
 These rehabilitation therapies attempt to improve flexibility, posture, and strength in the neck and back, which may help alleviate compression on the nerves.
-Patients whose conditions do not improve with conservative treatment may need to consider surgery for spine bone spurs.
+Patients whose back pain conditions do not improve with conservative treatment may need to consider surgery for spine bone spurs.

 Conservative treatments are always the first option for backbone spur treatment.
 However, Dr. Brisson may recommend and perform spine surgery, such as a laminectomy, to treat severe cases of bone spurs.
 These procedures attempt to relieve pain and other symptoms by removing the problematic bone spurs and thickened ligaments.